yvt/openspades/Sources/Externals/readme.txt

 |   |   \---(All GL headers)
 |   |
 |   \---SDL2/
-|       \---(All SDL headers)
+|       \---(All SD2L headers)
 |
 \---lib/
         (All libs here)

-In case you're too lazy to hunt the headers and libraries, you can also donload them for you version of Visual Studio.
+You may not need to hunt and compile the headers and libraries all by yourself:
+ * There are pre-compiled zip files containing all required files for some versions of Visual Studio
-They're already packed in the correct layout.
+ * They're already packed in the correct layout.
+You just need to merge.

 Visual Studio 2010:
 https://dl.dropboxusercontent.com/u/37804131/OpenSpades-Externals-Windows.zip